Walk...

 God is the lover of our souls!!

-Confession opens our eyes and brings The Cross and God's presence on the scene.
+Confession opens our eyes and brings the Cross and God’s presence on the scene.

 Now go through this list of emotions on the next page and tell God how you are really feeling.